 Home Run Inn Pizza: The popular pizza chain has relocated to Concourse B. Nowadays, most people know the brand for its frozen pies.
 But Home Run Inn is also a South Side staple that slings a variety of personal pizzas at Midway.
 (B17)

 Hubbard Inn: River North’s eclectic restaurant and club has brought its European-inspired plates and old-world decor to the airport.
-There’s no loud music at this outpost but guests can chow on burgers, sandwiches, and salads.
+There’s no loud music at this outpost so guests can chow on burgers, sandwiches, and salads in relative peace.
 (B7)

 Reilly’s Daughter: This Irish pub has two locations at Midway.
 Belly up for some fish and chips alongside Jameson, Guinness, Smithwick’s, or a breakfast Bloody.
 The incredibly friendly bartenders have even been known to pour drinks into a “to-go” cup.
 (Main Terminal Central Market, Concourse A Food Hall)